 - Eat starchy food, e.g. pasta, rice or potato.

 - Eat meals high in protein, e.g. lean meats and poultry, fish, eggs, milk, yoghurt, nuts, seeds, and legumes/beans.

 - Drink between meals rather than at mealtimes.

 People who have had a total gastrectomy, and sometimes a subtotal gastrectomy, cannot absorb vitamin B12 from food or oral supplements.
 As a result, they may be unable to make enough red blood cells, which carry oxygen around the body.
 This can lead to a condition known as pernicious anaemia.
 The most common early symptom of anaemia is tiredness.
-Your skin will look pale and you may also feel breathless, get headaches, a racing heart and loss of appetite.
+Your skin will look pale and you may also feel breathless, get headaches, have a racing heart and lose your appetite.
 You will need regular vitamin B12 injections.